swiftlang/swift-evolution/README.md

   interoperability with C++ is a significant undertaking that is out of scope for Swift 3.0.

+* **Hygenic Macros**: A first-class macro system is something we may consider in future releases.
+We don't want the existence of a macro system to be a workaround that reduces the incentive for making the core language great.

+* **Major new Library Functionality**: The Swift Standard Library is focused on providing core "language" functionality as well as common datastructures.
+The "corelibs" projects are focused on providing existing Foundation functionality in a portable way.
+Major new libraries (e.g. a new Logging subsystem) are best developed as independent projects on GitHub (or elsewhere) and organized with the Swift Package Manager.
+Beyond Swift 3 we may consider standardizing popular packages or expanding the scope of the project.
+We *will* consider minor extensions to the existing feature set.

 ### Accepted proposals for Swift 3.0

 * [Better Translation of Objective-C APIs Into Swift](proposals/0005-objective-c-name-translation.md)